porsche-design-system/porsche-design-system/packages/components-js/src/components/basic/typography/typography.design.md

 ### Line height

 For reasons of legibility, the line height should always be adjusted to the respective text size.
-It is recommended that the line height should be [at least 150% of the text size in use](https://www.w3.org/TR/WCAG20-TECHS/C21.html).
-The text styles provided do not only follow this recommendation, but also work with a 4 px baseline unit that fits to the [8 px spacing system](#/web/components/layout/spacing) in order to follow a harmonious overall vertical rhythm.
+The text styles provided work with a 4 px baseline unit that fits to the [8 px spacing system](#/web/components/layout/spacing) in order to follow a harmonious overall vertical rhythm.

 ### Type Scale Calculator